 Arrive this morning in Santiago and check in to your included centrally located hotel.
 The morning is at your leisure to relax.
 Santiago is nearly surrounded by the Andes, which form an inspiring backdrop to your afternoon guided overview of this vibrant city.
 Explore the Plaza de Armas, the main square, and nearby Presidential Palace, enjoying wonderful views from the many hills that dot the city.
 In the early evening gather for an informal reception and a drink at the hotel.

-This morning’s charter flight offers some rare views of Patagonia en route to Ushuaia, the world’s southernmost city.
+This morning's charter flight takes you over Patagonia before landing in Ushuaia, the southernmost city in the world.
 If the weather is fine, you'll have a chance to view the spectacular mountains rising out of the Beagle Channel as you enjoy lunch on a catamaran cruise.
 Then, you'll embark the expedition ship and set sail.

 As you sail back to Ushuaia, an albatross or two may join the avian escort of seabirds that cross the bow, and spotters will keep an eye out for marine life.
 There’ll be plenty of time to enjoy a wellness treatment, log some time in the gym, or catch up on the book you haven’t read.
 Talks from staff will reflect on all you have seen and learned.